MENU

 Nutrient pollution from excess nitrogen and phosphorus to Florida's inland, estuarine, and coastal waters originates from either point or nonpoint sources.
 Point sources are identifiable, fixed sources (e.g., wastewater treatment plants), whereas nonpoint sources are sources without a single point of origin (e.g., agricultural or urban stormwater).
 Point sources of pollution are easier to identify and have been managed since the 1970s through the federal Clean Water Act (CWA).
 The CWA created the National Pollution Discharge Elimination System (NPDES), which restricts the discharge of pollutants.
 These pollutants include nutrients as well as a broad array of other industrial, municipal, and agricultural wastes.

-In Florida, the Florida Department of Environmental Protection (DEP) is responsible for developing and implementing the state's TMDLs as mandated by the 1999 Florida Watershed Restoration Act (s.403.067 F.S.; see https://edis.ifas.ufl.edu/fe608 for more information).
+In Florida, the Florida Department of Environmental Protection (FDEP) is responsible for developing and implementing the state's TMDLs as mandated by the 1999 Florida Watershed Restoration Act (s.403.067 F.S.; see https://edis.ifas.ufl.edu/fe608 for more information).
 In addition to TMDLs, Florida has a set of numeric nutrient standards for total nitrogen, total phosphorus, and/or chlorophyll a.
 According to the Florida Administrative Code (62-302.530(47)(b)), "in no case shall nutrient concentrations of a body of water be altered so as to cause an imbalance in natural populations of aquatic flora or fauna."
 Nutrient pollution is the primary cause of water quality impairment throughout the state and is considered the single largest cause of water quality degradation in the United States (FDEP 2018).

 2. How can UF/IFAS on one hand recommend fertilizer and on the other hand study water quality degradation due to excess nutrients?

 As a land-grant university, the University of Florida has a mission to serve all stakeholders through UF/IFAS.
 Those stakeholders represent agriculture, horticulture, and natural resources.
 UF/IFAS develops fertilizer recommendations with the goal of using the least amount of fertilizer to elicit a desired response in plants, as do all land-grant universities.
 In agriculture, the goal is to use the smallest fertilizer application to produce the maximum yield.
 In horticulture, the objective is to apply the smallest amount of fertilizer to maintain optimal health and acceptable quality.
 Although the development of fertilizer recommendations described here minimizes the amount used, the primary consideration is plant response rather than environmental impact.
-Fertilizer recommendations are regularly reviewed to assess whether less product can be used to obtain the same response, because fertilizer is costly and the science of identifying, documenting and measuring impacts on the natural environment is ongoing.
+Fertilizer recommendations are regularly reviewed to assess whether less product can be used to obtain the same response, because fertilizer is costly and the science of identifying, documenting, and measuring impacts on the natural environment is ongoing.
 Recent research has resulted in reduced fertilization recommendations for three turfgrass species (Table 1).
 That said, under certain conditions, even the recommended amount could have environmental consequences.

 3. What does the science say about fertilizer requirements in urban landscapes?